ToF-/bowling-score-lisp/src/writing-tests.md

 - we'll create a `test-cases.txt` file and fill it with a series of test cases
 - we'll create a reference file `expected.txt` which will contain the expected results for the test cases
 - to test the program, we will run it, feeding it with the acceptance test cases file, and capturing the output in a `results.txt` file
-- then will compare `expected.txt` and `results.txt` for an exact match.
+- then we will compare `expected.txt` and `results.txt` for an exact match.

 This is our test cases file: `test-cases.txt`